williamliusea/CarND-Behavioral-Cloning/writeup.md

 ### 1. Solution Design Approach

 My first step was to use a convolution neural network model similar to the one described in the course.
 I choose it because it is fast.
-I implemented the NVIDIA model in parallel and find it takes 10x time to train the model.
-Therefore, for faster figure out the correct parameter like the correction for left and right camera, I need to use one that is better.
+When I tested the code, the car immediately drove off the road.

+I think it is a better idea to learn from previous successful models.
+I googled and found Kasper Sakmann and Jeremy Shannon wrote about his model before.
+Jeremy Shannon uses the Nvidia model.
+Comparing the two models

 First version:
 6,5,5 conv2d
 maxpooling